codacy/docs/docs/codacy-api/examples/obtaining-code-quality-metrics-for-files.md

 The example script:

 1. Defines an [account API token](../api-tokens.md#account-api-tokens).
-1. Calls the Codacy API endpoint to retrieve the code quality metrics, filtering the results by retrieving only data for the files that include `src/router/` in the path.
+1. Calls the Codacy API endpoint to retrieve the code quality metrics, filtering the results by files that include `src/router/` in the path.
 1. Uses [jq](https://github.com/stedolan/jq){: target="_blank"} to select only the necessary data fields and convert the results to the CSV format.

 ```bash